eg4000/SKU110K_CVPR19/README.md

 ##  CVPR 2020 Challenge
 The detection challenge will be held in CVPR 2020 Retail-Vision workshop.
 Please visit our [workshop page](https://retailvisionworkshop.github.io/) for more information.
-The data and evaluation code code are available in the [challenge page](https://retailvisionworkshop.github.io/detection_challenge_2020/).
+The data and evaluation code are available in the [challenge page](https://retailvisionworkshop.github.io/detection_challenge_2020/).

 ## Qualitative Results
 Qualitative detection results on SKU-110K.